sauravtom/sauravtom.github.io/_posts/2024-11-21-zomato-bullish.md

 Moreover, Zomato's CEO, Deepinder Goyal, is a master of public relations.
 He understands the power of narrative and keeps Zomato in the headlines for all the right reasons.
-Post-IPO, he's consistently generated positive buzz, whether it's through initiatives like the all-vegetarian delivery fleet or the much-discussed 20 lakh rupee salary for the Chief of Staff role.
+Post-IPO, he's consistently generated positive buzz, whether it's through initiatives like the all-vegetarian delivery fleet or the much-discussed 20 lakh rupee fee for the Chief of Staff role.
 This kind of savvy media presence keeps Zomato top-of-mind and strengthens the brand's connection with consumers.
 He's playing the long game, building a brand that resonates with a broad audience.

 This strategic use of media reminds me of another highly successful CEO, Anand Mahindra of the Mahindra Group.